Tips, tricks and hints to help you hunt for auto insurance for your new car.

 In order to get the more accurate car insurance quote, you’ll need the following:

-Once you activate the policy, your new insurance company will send the dealership your proof of insurance and you’ll be able to drive off the lot.
+Once you activate the auto insurance policy, your new insurance company will send you or the dealership your proof of insurance and you’ll be able to drive off the lot.
 Simple as that!

 There’s potential for confusion when insuring a newly purchased car, but unless your driving situation changes dramatically it’s unlikely you will need to purchase an entirely new policy right away.